bhavishyagopesh/gsoc_2017/README.md

 I wrote a `python-script` to create a `zip-archive` from common modules and ran the different versions of python inside `docker` containers.See [this](https://bhavishyagopesh.github.io/Seventeenth-Post/) blog entry for more details.
 But it was realised that this might **not** reap huge benefits **because in writing a custom-importer we are already using import of some common modules and also python by itself adds a .zip of library in sys.path.**

 - **Lazy- Loading**
-I used a custom lazy-loader/importer for import of modules during “startup”, so as to prevent import of module which are not necessary and explore the possibility of possible decrease in startup time.[Here's](https://bhavishyagopesh.github.io/Seventh-Post/) blog entry explaining the implementation and the code for `custom lazy-loader/importer.`But lazy-loading didn't decreased the startup-time and rather increased it slightly.
+I used a custom **lazy-loader/importer** for import of modules during “startup”, so as to prevent import of module which are not necessary and explore the possibility of possible decrease in startup time.[Here's](https://bhavishyagopesh.github.io/Seventh-Post/) blog entry explaining the implementation and the code for `custom lazy-loader/importer.`But lazy-loading didn't decreased the startup-time and rather increased it slightly.

-- Also there was a suggestion to write `cython modules` for common modules.
+- Also there was a suggestion to write `cython modules` for common modules.But it wasn't pursued due to lack of time.

 2. Optimizing "logging" benchmark py3 showed *regression* on logging benchmark,